Fajã de Lopo Vaz PRC04FLO

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

 This trail begins and ends by the Fajã de Lopo Vaz Viewpoint.

-Go down from the Fajã de Lopo Vaz Viewpoint and, after the first slope, you will arrive at a place where water runs between the Cryptomeria japonica.
-Below, go down the sea-cliff along a stone staircase and, just in front, you can see the Ponta da Rocha Alta.
-On your right side sprout small waterfalls where bloom Nasturtium officinale.
-In the distance, you can observe the Fajã de Lopo Vaz and start the final descent towards the sand area, where you can find a beach.
+Go down from the Fajã de Lopo Vaz Viewpoint and, after the first slope, you will arrive at a place where water runs between species of Cryptomeria japonica.
+A little further, go down the sea-cliff along a stone staircase and, just in front, one can see the Ponta da Rocha Alta.
+At the right side, sprout small waterfalls where bloom species of Nasturtium officinale.
+In the distance, one can observe the Fajã de Lopo Vaz and start the final descent towards the sand area, where it is possible to find a beach.

-To explore the Fajã, reaching the first house, instead of going to the sand area, you can go on the old track, which divides the Fajã almost in half.
-Passing through small houses that come up in surprising places, continue along the path until it gets lost in the lands of the west border of the Fajã.
+To explore the Fajã, after reaching the first house, instead of going to the sand area, one can go on the old track that divides the Fajã almost in half.
+Passing through small houses that come up in surprising places, continue along the path until it gets lost in the lands of the Fajã’s west border.

-The return has to be done on the same road until you get back to the entry of the trail, in the Fajã de Lopo Vaz Viewpoint.
+The return has to be done through the same road until one get back to the entry of the trail, in the Fajã de Lopo Vaz Viewpoint.

 Due to its microclimate, here are produced the biggest bananas of the island, as well as figs, grapes and yellow strawberry guavas.